joric/io_scene_b3d/README.md

 ## Alternatives

-* [Assimp](http://assimp.sourceforge.net/) - doesn't read .b3d animation in most cases, maybe I have acuired a very particular set of files
+* [Assimp](http://assimp.sourceforge.net/) - doesn't read .b3d animation in most cases, maybe I have acquired a very particular set of files
 * [fragMOTION](http://www.fragmosoft.com/) - works fine most of the time, but it's a terrible nagware and the only suitable export is .smd

 ## References